egranata/puppy/README.md

 - GRUB 2;
 - Xorriso.

+A reasonable approximation of the dependencies required and how to get them in place is described at `build/deps.sh`.

-Once the dependencies are satisfied, to compile the project, just type
+Assuming those are in place, to compile the project, just type

 ```
 $ ./build.py
 ```

 in a shell.
-This will compile the system and produce a:
+This will churn for a while (should be under a minute) and produce two main outputs:
 - a bootable ISO image `out/os.iso`;
 - a bootable HD image `out/os.img`.

+The HD image includes the kernel, as well as a fairly minimal userspace + suite of tests.
+It can be used to boot an emulator, or bit-blasted to a real hard disk.

+The ISO image doesn't include any of the userspace, but the kernel should be bootable to a minimal shell.

-QEMU and Bochs can be used to test the deployed image.
-A sample bochs configuration and QEMU launcher script are provided in the `build` directory.
+A sample configuration for Bochs and QEMU launcher script can be found in the `build` directory.

 Please be aware that **this is not an officially supported Google product**.